+From the textual perspective, the wording, and themes in the 25 excerpts of social media content were examined.
 The words or phrases that are being concentrated on are likely to convey the practitioners' perspective on the attributes and skills required in their organisations and current workforces worldwide.
 Additionally, future work-related themes were examined to demonstrate how they reveal the demands and needs of the BANI world.
-A similar pattern was discovered in the interviews, meaning that the theoretical saturation has been reached.
-Ritchie and Lewis (2003)

-suggested that it is ideal for accumulating information until the analysis achieves theoretical saturation, as further investigation will not guarantee an additional revelation of the issue.
-In the description dimension, their authentic responses regarding three attributes job hunters need to make them employable and future workplaces and employers' demands were extracted.
+A similar pattern was discovered in their posts, meaning that the theoretical saturation is reached.
+Ritchie and Lewis (2003) suggested that it is ideal for accumulating information until the Analysis achieves theoretical saturation, as further investigation will not guarantee an additional revelation of the issue.
+At the description dimension, their authentic posts regarding three attributes job hunters need to make them employable and future workplaces and employers' demands were extracted.
 As depicted in the following figure, the skills are described accordingly.